Nuitka/Nuitka/README.txt

     Cannot not exist for native compiled functions.
 There is no bytecode with Nuitka's compiled function objects, so there is no way to provide bytecode.

-*** sys.exc_info() does not stack

-    It works mostly as expected, but doesn't stack, exceptions when handling exceptions are not preserved to this function, which they are with CPython, where each frame has its own current exception.

 *** threading can block it seems

     The generated code never lets the CPython run time switch threads, so its chances to do